fab-kru/language_roadmap/Language Roadmap.md

 The variety of actors leads to different flavours of language in ILIAS.
 The creation of a general style book has not yet gained enough traction.

 Still, we would like to improve language in ILIAS.
-This is why we want to outline what we’re up to and provide pull requests based on our ideas presented in this document.
+This is why we want to…
+* outline what we’re up to and
+* provide pull requests based on our ideas presented in this document.

 If you oppose (or support!) entries in this document, please comment and/or get on board.

 **Unifying language variables**

 Language variables are one of the many cross-cutting issues in ILIAS.
 Over time, the language increasingly diffuses apart.
-Continuous maintenance of the language variables should ensure and improve the uniformity of the system.
+Continuous maintenance of the language variables should ensure and *improve the uniformity of the system*.
 This chapter describes the procedure and outlines the steps to unify the language variables.
-The priorities are discussed frequently with the maintainer.
+The priorities are discussed frequently with the language maintainer.

 ## Tab Navigation